src-d/guide/talent/hiring_process.md

 ### Feedback

-- After the coding challenge it's very important to obtain feedback from the VP of Engeenering at each next step.
+- After the coding challenge, it's very important to obtain feedback from the VP of Engineering at each next step.